 What Is Post-Acute Withdrawal Syndrome?

-Though PAWS may occur after detoxifying from a variety of psychoactive substances, it most commonly occurs upon withdrawing from alcohol, benzodiazepines, and opioids.5 According to the University of California Los Angeles (UCLA), roughly 90% of individuals recovering from an opioid addiction and 75% of recovering alcoholics will experience PAWS at some level.1
+Though post-acute withdrawal syndrome may occur after detoxifying from a psychoactive substance, it most commonly develops after cessation of alcohol, benzodiazepines, and opioids.5 Research states that roughly 90% of individuals recovering from opioid addiction and 75% of recovering alcoholics will experience PAWS at some level.1

 Symptoms of Post-Acute Withdrawal Syndrome